Support ABT Now! ABT TODAY FUND

 At 14, Shayer began training full time as a scholarship student at The Rock School for Dance Education where he performed many classical and contemporary variations, pas de deux and ensembles.
 He danced numerous Nutcracker roles including the Cavalier.

-In the 2009 YAGP International Finals, Shayer, at 15, placed in the top twelve for his pas de deux in the Senior Category.
+At the 2009 Youth America Grand Prix International Finals, Shayer, at 15, placed in the top twelve for his pas de deux in the Senior Category.
 The same year he attended the Bolshoi Ballet Academy Program in Moscow and won First Place for Best Male Dancer.

 At the 2010 YAGP semi-finals, Shayer won the Grand Prix Award and was a finalist in the New York International Competition.
 He received numerous scholarships, most notably to the John Cranko School in Stuttgart, Germany and the Princess Grace Academy in Monaco.
 In 2010, at the USAIBC in Jackson, Mississippi, he proceeded to the final round.

-He continued his studies at the Bolshoi Ballet Academy in Moscow where he was asked to join the graduating class of eight boys under the tutelage of Ilya Kuznetsov.
+He continued his studies at the Bolshoi Ballet Academy in Moscow under the tutelage of Ilya Kuznetsov.
+Shayer is the first African-American male to graduate from the Bolshoi Ballet Academy in its nearly 250-year history.

-Shayer also toured with the Academy and the Bolshoi Ballet in Italy and Greece, performing in La Fille Mal Gardée and The Nutcracker.
-While in Russia, he performed for many dignitaries, including the President of Slovakia and Dr. Joseph Biden on the Vice Presidential visit to Moscow.
+Shayer also toured with the Academy and the Bolshoi Ballet in Italy and Greece, performing in La Fille mal gardée and The Nutcracker.
+While in Russia, he performed for many dignitaries, including the President of Slovakia and Vice President Joseph Biden on the Vice Presidential visit to Moscow.

 Shayer created a Fairy Cavalier in Ratmansky’s The Sleeping Beauty, a leading role in Serenade after Plato’s Symposium and a featured role in A Time There Was.